mkoeppe/sage-coup-2024-10/README.md

 > We also want to be clear about the kinds of behaviors that we have observed from you that are problematic.
 > You often behave dismissively toward other developers, trying to wave away comments that you disagree
 > with.

+This is a hostile mischaracterization from a committee that plainly denies the disrespect that abusers have displayed toward me in public.

-You have displayed an unwillingness to acknowledge the outcome of conflict resolution processes, for
+> You have displayed an unwillingness to acknowledge the outcome of conflict resolution processes, for
 > example trying to dismiss votes in sage-devel when you disagreed with the outcome.

+This is a hostile mischaracterization.

-You have repeatedly
+> You have repeatedly
 > claimed a leadership role in the Sage project.
 While leading by positive example is welcome,

 I'll note that here again CoCC assumes that it has the authority to declare what is welcome.